FseProject2519/tweet-app-frontend/README.md

 ## SECTION A - Setting up the service in local:
 ###### Note: Start the backend services in STS before starting the frontend
 1. Clone the project in local using the command : git clone https://github.com/FseProject2519/tweet-app-frontend.git
-2. Import the project into and IDE like Visual Studio Code
+2. Import the project into an IDE like Visual Studio Code
 3. Open command prompt in the project base folder location and give the following command:
           a.
 Only for first time : yarn
           b.
 For starting front end: yarn dev